Miko Peled: Views

 Israel is faced with two options: Continue to exist as a Jewish state while controlling the Palestinians through military force and racist laws, or undertake a deep transformation into a real democracy where Israelis and Palestinians live as equals in a shared state, their shared homeland.
 For Israelis and Palestinians alike, the latter path promises a bright future.

-During a speech at an Oxford Union debate on the proposition "This House Believes Israel is an Apartheid State Responsible for Genocide", Peled was noted as stating that "October the 7th was not terrorism.
+During a speech at an Oxford Union debate on the proposition "This House Believes Israel is an Apartheid State Responsible for Genocide", Peled was noted as stating that "October 7 attacks was not terrorism.
 They were acts of heroism of a people that have been oppressed", drawing claims that he is "glorifying terrorism".

 Books

-Peled has described his book, The General’s Son: Journey of an Israeli in Palestine (2012), as an account of how he, "the son of an Israeli General and a staunch Zionist, came to realize that "the story upon which I was raised ... was a lie."
+Peled has described his book, The General's Son: Journey of an Israeli in Palestine (2012), as an account of how he, "the son of an Israeli General and a staunch Zionist, came to realize that "the story upon which I was raised ... was a lie."
 The book, he has said, is based largely on long conversations with his mother, on a thorough reading of "everything my dad had ever written," and on material about his father's career in the Israeli army archives.

 The book, which has been characterized as "part confessional, part cinematic epic and part emotional appeal for 'different answers' to the Israeli-Palestinian conundrum," contains a foreword by Alice Walker, author of The Color Purple.

 In Peled's book, Injustice: The Story of the Holy Land Foundation Five (2018), he catalogs the trial of the criminalization and dismantling of the Holy Land Foundation for Relief and Development, leading to the arrest and jailing of Foundation President Shukri Abu Baker, Chairman Ghassan Elashi, Mohammad el-Mezain, Mufid Abdulqader and Abdulraham Odeh.